hamza-boudouche/cloud-computing-project/README.md

 NB: There were many changes to the code that was written at this step of the project because of the requirements of the next steps.
-In order to view the state of the code at this particular step, switch to the branch BRANCH_NAME.
-TODO: add branch from old commit.
+In order to view the state of the code at this particular step, switch to the branch [loadgen](https://github.com/hamza-boudouche/cloud-computing-project/tree/loadgen).

 The setup we made functions as follows:
 - We start by creating a service account using the following commands: